seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 High-witted Tamora to gloze with all:
 But, Titus, I have touched thee to the quick,
 Thy life-blood out: if Aaron now be wise,
-Then is all safe, the anchor’s in the port.
+Then is all safe, the anchor's in the port.

 *Enter Clown*